Embassy Small Grants Programs

 - Luxury goods or gambling equipment.

-Response to proposals: Applicants will be notified if more information is needed or if they have been selected for funding.
+Applicants will be notified if more information is needed or if they have been selected for funding.
 It is imperative that contact information (addresses, names, phone numbers, etc) listed on your forms is accurate and thorough.
-If we cannot contact you, it will jeopardize your application.
+If we cannot contact you, we cannot consider your organization for funding.
 Each year applications are disqualified for the sole reason that participants cannot be contacted.
 Application forms and materials will NOT be returned to you so please keep a copy for your own records.
 Do not send original documents.

 Final stage: Successful applicants are notified.
 Agreements are then signed and grants awarded at a ceremony.
 Organizations are responsible to send the project coordinator to Lusaka.
 These costs cannot be reimbursed.
-Unsuccessful applicants will be notified in writing.
+Unsuccessful applicants will be notified in writing or via email.

 Last reminder: Before submitting your application, please take the time to review it thoroughly.
 Check your planning and your math.
 Is your project and the reason for your project fully explained?
 Does the budget include all of the materials, labor costs, transportation etc needed to be successful?
 Have you included all necessary attachments?
 If the application form is incomplete; if all of the questions have not been answered, or if required attachments are not included, the application will not be forwarded to the review committee and your project will be rejected, regardless of merit.

 Thank you for your interest in U.S. Ambassador’s Special Self Help and U.S. African Development Foundation small grants.
-Please contact me with any questions or to request an application.
+Please contact our office with any questions or to request an application.

-Note: If your organization is seeking funds to support HIV/AIDS related activities, such as providing food to orphans and vulnerable children, training caregivers to people living with HIV/AIDS, or conduct workshops on prevention, SSH/ADF is NOT the program for you.
-Instead, please see the PEPFAR (President’s Emergency Plan for AIDS Relief) Small Grants Program or contact the coordinator of that program at +(260)-211-357-391 or LusakaSmallGrants@state.gov.
+Note: If your organization seeks funds to support HIV/AIDS related activities, such as providing food to orphans and vulnerable children, training caregivers to people living with HIV/AIDS, or conduct workshops on prevention, SSH/ADF is NOT the program for you.
+Instead, please see the PEPFAR (President’s Emergency Plan for AIDS Relief) Small Grants Program information on our website or contact the coordinator of that program at +(260)-211-357-391 or LusakaSmallGrants@state.gov.